 - Historical Enquiry

-- Understanding Cause and Consequence.
+- Chronological Understanding

-We aim to develop children with the following essential characteristics to help them become historians:
+Within our curriculum we develop children with the following essential characteristics to help them become historians:

-We measure the impact of our curriculum by:
+In addition, we measure the impact of our curriculum through the following methods:

-- Reflecting on standards achieved against the planned outcomes;
+- A reflection on standards achieved against the planned outcomes;

-- Pupil discussions about their learning.
+- Pupil discussions about their learning (Pupil Voice);